Netrikkan: Plot

 Chakravarthy, a successful textile businessman in Coimbatore, is a womaniser.
 Meenakshi is his wife, Santosh his son, and Sangeetha his daughter.
-It doesn't take long for Santosh to learn of his father's behaviour and he tries to mend his ways.
+It does not take long for Santosh to learn of his father's behaviour and he tries to mend his ways.
 Radha gets introduced as a candidate for the PRO (Public Relations Officer) vacancy and eventually gets selected and is sent to Hong Kong for training.
 Chakravarthy, unable to tolerate his son's growing menace, sets off to Hong Kong for a holiday.
 Here he meets Radha and at one point rapes her.
 Chakravarthy flies back to India where he is met with a number of changes which all point out to the new general manager.
 This person turns out to be Radha who has joined with Santosh to teach Chakravarthy a lesson for life.
 How the duo succeeds in changing Chakravarthy's behaviour forms the crux of the story.